apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

     * multiplatform implementation of atomic operations
 * **THTensor**
     * defines a general Tensor type
-    * supports lots of indexing, linear algebra and general math operations
+    * supports lots of indexing, linear algebra and math operations
     * available for all primitive datatypes (`TH<type>Tensor`, e.g. `THFloatTensor`)
 * **THBlas**
     * wraps BLAS library for use in `THTensor`